Last updated on August 31st, 2023

 Another strength of this book is that it rests on neurobiology and uses all kinds of inventive games to get both the person and their 'Supports' to experience how their brain works for and against them, both because of the illness and because of their own 'Temperaments'.

 As a result, even if as a Support person, you understand it's not useful to talk and behave in certain ways, you will not feel labelled or blamed.
 Same for the person with anorexia — zero blame.
 The focus is all on understanding one's strengths and making skilful use of them.
 Indeed I've seen Laura Hill talking in webinars and her humanity and respect for people shines through.
 Google TBT-S and the authors and you should find some videos from various conferences.
+There's also a good write up from Laura Hill on FEAST.

 'Give food a chance'